 ∨ ROAD RACE EVENT MENU ∨

-Official timing ends at 3 hours and 5 minutes after the start (12:05 PM).
+The Northeast Delta Dental Mount Washington Road Race is a competitive mountain running race and has an official time limit of 3:05 from the time you leave the start mat.
+Official timing ends at 3 hours and 5 minutes after the start of the last runner (around 12:20 PM).
 Please do not enter if you suspect you are unable to complete the course in that time.
 All runners still on course past this time will be untimed as they finish.

 The minimum age for participation is 14 years of age on the date of the race.